 College of Liberal Arts

 The departments and programs of the College of Liberal Arts explore what it means to be human, how people construct identities and institutions, and how individuals and groups interact over time—in communities, in cultures, and in nations.
 The college includes those disciplines customarily identified as the humanities and those generally identified as the social sciences, with each departmental discipline having a developed set of questions, methods and results.
 The College of Liberal Arts also hosts a variety of interdisciplinary programs that frame their studies not by discipline but by topic, bringing to bear the insights of multiple disciplinary tools and perspectives.
-Because it contains many of the fundamental disciplines of higher education, the college contributes heavily to the Core Curriculum course offerings of the university.
+Because it contains many of the fundamental disciplines of higher education, the college contributes heavily to the Core Curriculum course offerings of Towson University.

 Study in the College of Liberal Arts develops those abilities and habits of mind associated with a liberal education.
 Students learn how to examine evidence carefully, how to represent ideas fully and fairly, and how to analyze information and construct claims.
 They learn to express themselves clearly and creatively, to weigh complexities of argument and circumstance in reaching informed judgments, and to appreciate the rich diversity of human culture.
 The cultivation of such abilities prepares students for richer lives both personally and professionally and equips liberal arts graduates to meet the highest tests of democratic citizenship.

 The College of Liberal Arts limits the size of its classes whenever possible to allow greater faculty-student interaction, an emphasis on writing and constructive feedback, and responsiveness to individual students.
 Learning may take place in many settings and through varied forms of interaction.
 The college supports exploration of different teaching formats, creative uses of technology, experience beyond the classroom, and work with peers as important bases for the expansion of student learning.